 - O A New York-based buyout firm met with Messrs.
-Corriveau, Corley and Henrion on one occasion to discuss a potential acquisition of D&B. This firm signed a confidentiality agreement but, to D&B's knowledge, did not proceed with any due diligence investigation other than from publicly available sources. - A publicly held company engaged in restaurant ownership and operation, headquartered in the southwestern United States, met with Messrs.
+Corriveau, Corley and Henrion on one occasion to discuss a potential acquisition of D&B. This firm signed a confidentiality agreement but, to D&B's knowledge, did not proceed with any due diligence investigation other than from publicly available sources. - O A publicly held company engaged in restaurant ownership and operation, headquartered in the southwestern United States, met with Messrs.
 Corriveau, Corley and Henrion on one occasion to discuss a potential acquisition of D&B. This company signed a confidentiality agreement but, to D&B's knowledge, performed only limited and preliminary financial due diligence.

-In November 2001, D&B received an unsolicited inquiry from another prospective financial buyer, who expressed interest in exploring a possible acquisition transaction.
+In November 2001, D&B received an unsolicited inquiry from another prospective financial buyer, which expressed interest in exploring a possible acquisition transaction.
 In December 2001, D&B entered into a confidentiality agreement with this prospective buyer.
 During January and February 2002, this prospective buyer conducted its preliminary due diligence examination of D&B, and explored various financing alternatives for a possible transaction.
-On February 22, 2002, representatives of the prospective buyer met with the special committee and its financial advisors and legal counsel, at which meeting the participants discussed in general terms (excluding price) a possible transaction in which the prospective buyer would join with certain members of D&B's management to acquire all of the outstanding shares of D&B. Shortly after this meeting, the prospective buyer indicated to Mr. Levy, Chairman of the special committee, that the prospective buyer would be interested in making a formal proposal to the special committee after completing some additional financial due diligence on D&B, and conditioned upon (among other things) D&B agreeing to negotiate exclusively with the buyer for a designated period of time and to reimburse certain of the buyer's expenses relating to a possible transaction.
+On February 22, 2002, representatives of the prospective buyer met with the special committee and its financial advisors and legal counsel, at which meeting the participants discussed in general terms (excluding price) a possible transaction in which the prospective buyer would join with certain members of D&B's management to acquire all of the outstanding shares of D&B. This prospective buyer also discussed in general terms the proposed capital structure of the surviving entity, the respective equity contributions and ownership interests of the parties, the terms of a stockholders' agreement and employment and stock incentive arrangements for management.
+After the representatives of the prospective buyer left the meeting, the members of the special committee discussed their views of D&B's financial condition and their reaction to the presentation made by the prospective buyer.
+The members of the special committee asked questions of the special committee's legal and financial advisors regarding the process for evaluating and responding to any proposal that might be received from the prospective buyer.
+The special committee's legal counsel also advised the members of the special committee of their fiduciary duties in evaluating and responding to any proposals concerning a possible acquisition of D&B. Shortly after this meeting, the prospective buyer indicated to Mr. Levy, Chairman of the special committee, that the prospective buyer would be interested in making a formal proposal to the special committee after completing some additional financial due diligence regarding D&B, and conditioned upon (among other things) D&B agreeing to negotiate exclusively with the buyer for a designated period of time and to reimburse certain of the buyer's expenses relating to a possible transaction.
 In anticipation of receiving a proposal from this prospective buyer, the special committee retained Houlihan Lokey to render advice regarding the value of D&B and, if requested, to render an opinion to the special committee and D&B's board of directors as to the fairness of any such proposal to the shareholders of D&B from a financial point of view.